 Market Analysis

 The market is in our favor right now for the Dunkin’ Donuts franchise to open up a new location in Flagstaff, Arizona.
 Though there are several coffee shops in Flagstaff, there are no Dunkin’ Donuts anywhere within the area.
-The Dunkin’ Donuts franchise is very much desired among customers around the world and with the coffee craze at an all-time high, there will be no chance for failure.
+The Dunkin’ Donuts franchise is very much desired among customers around the world, and with the coffee craze at an all-time high, there will be no chance for failure.
 We project that our sales will start slow and then peak once the students at NAU and the residents of Flagstaff realize that the Dunkin’ Donuts is open for business.

 Competitors

-Main Competitors

-Starbucks, Macy’s European Coffee Shop, Late for the Train Coffee & Tea